 The RAD 450 detects X, K, and Ka radar bands and six different lasers with great sensitivity and shows you the signal strength of the radars so that you know how close or far away the signal is from your vehicle.
 In addition to detecting signals in front of your car, it also does a good job of detecting signals behind and off to either side of the vehicle.
 Equipped with Cobra’s IVT filtering system, it also does a good job of eliminating false alerts from stationary radar sources, like automatic door opening systems on store fronts and Blind Spot Monitoring systems (BSM) found on newer vehicles.

 The OLED display is bright and easy to read.
 It will show band type and signal strength.
 It has two sensitivity setting, CITY and HIGHWAY.
 Drivers can also easily set up voice alerting so that they never have to take their eyes off the road.
+Click here for our more in-depth Cobra RAD 450 review.

 - High sensitivity